google/Chrome.Docs/m52/chrome-52-deprecations.md

 [Chromestatus Tracker](https://www.chromestatus.com/feature/5719033043222528) &#124;
 [Chromium Bug](https://code.google.com/p/chromium/issues/detail?id=425896)

-WebKit/Blink supports three overloads of window.postMessage():
+The `postMessage()` method is a way to securely communicate between the scripts of pages on different origins.
+WebKit/Blink supports three versions:

 * `postMessage(message, targetOrigin)`
 * `postMessage(message, targetOrigin, transferables)`
 * `postMessage(message, transferables, targetOrigin)`

 The last item was an accident from the history of the spec's evolution and implementation.
 Because it has [little or no actual use](https://www.chromestatus.com/metrics/feature/timeline/popularity/575), it will be deprecated and removed.
+This applies to both `window.postMessage()` and `worker.postMessage()`.

 Removal is expected in Chrome 54.

 ## Deprecate MediaStream ended event and onended attribute

-**TL;DR:**
+The `ended` event and the `onended` event handler have been removed from the [Media Capture and Streams spec](https://www.w3.org/TR/mediacapture-streams/).

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/EHy8zm0eVy0/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5730404371791872) &#124;
 [Chromium Bug](https://code.google.com/p/chromium/issues/detail?id=608795)

 ## Remove non-primary button click event

-**TL;DR:**
+To bring Chrome in line with the [UIEvents spec](https://w3c.github.io/uievents/#event-type-click), we're removing the mouse events for non-primary mouse buttons.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/pYAh8bBl5Yc/discussion) &#124;
 [Chromestatus Tracker](https://www.chromestatus.com/feature/5769439450497024) &#124;
 [Chromium Bug](https://bugs.chromium.org/p/chromium/issues/detail?id=255)

 ## Remove requestAutocomplete

+The `requestAutocomplete()` function allowed forms to be filled out on demand by the browser's autofill capability.
+Yet more than two years in this capability is only supported in blink and its [usage is low](https://www.chromestatus.com/metrics/feature/timeline/popularity/965).
+For these reasons, `requestAutocomplete()` is removed in Chrome 52.

 [Intent to Remove](https://groups.google.com/a/chromium.org/d/topic/blink-dev/O9_XnDQh3Yk/discussion)